The Castle

 The hillside, overlooking the Indre valley and dominating the village of Cheillé, grouped around its church from which a vigorous oak tree rises, constitutes a strategic position of the first order!

 In the 12th or 13th century, there was a fortified castle here, of which some elements remain.
-The most important of these, at the north-east corner, is a square construction, the base of which is pierced by archways with several oval loopholes with a circular opening for firearms, fitted above them.
+The most important of these, at the north-east corner, is a square construction, the base of which is pierced by archways with several oval loopholes with a circular opening for firearms, built above them.

-A little further back, a forecourt opens up through a round-headed gateway, lined with a pedestrian door.
 The châtelet then gives access to the courtyard of honour, a pavilion projecting from the surrounding wall, covered by a four-sided roof with a triangular pediment dormer on each side.

 There were two drawbridges, one for the carriage gate, the two grooves of which frame a single-rail bay, the other with a single arrow for the wicket.

-Side loopholes protected the moat.
 The porch, which opens into the courtyard of honour through a large semi-circular arch, has a rare ceiling with rafters set at an angle between curved tufa stones.

 On the walls of the ancient fortress stands a 16th century dwelling, lit by mullioned windows.